International Money Transfer Limits: Complete Guide 2024

 • Some online providers like Wise or Revolut offer multi-currency accounts, which allow you to send international payments easily – and often with higher limits compared to other transfer types

 Providers like Wise, Revolut or XE Money Transfer usually offer transparent pricing and rate conversion when sending money overseas.
-Also, in many cases, transfer limits are displayed more clearly than with many traditional banks.
+Also, in many cases, transfer limits are displayed more clearly than with many banks.

 Go to WiseGo to Xe